Large free-form cabochon made of Variscite from near Lucin, Utah

 Lucin Variscite

-Freeform cabochon made of Variscite from near Lucin, Utah shows a typical white-grey matrix.
+Freeform cabochon of Variscite, originating near Lucin, Utah, exhibits a typical white-grey matrix.

-Freeform cabochon made of emerald green Variscite from near Lucin, Utah
+Freeform cabochon crafted from emerald green Variscite, originating near Lucin, Utah.

 Snowville Variscite